luk1441/workshop-go-rest-apis/setup/installation.md

 ## 3. Install Visual Studio Code

 ### Windows / macOS / Linux
-1. Download VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).
+1. Download VS Code from <a href="https://code.visualstudio.com/" target="_blank" rel="noopener noreferrer">https://code.visualstudio.com/</a>.
 2. Install it by running the installer (Windows/macOS) or by extracting/installing the package (Linux).

 #### Linux package managers: